tonyqq6760/crowdinsight_test/README.md

-The code include sentiment analysis and recommender system implementation
+The code includes the implementation of sentiment analysis and recommender system